 Fig. S1.
 Full posterior meaning distribution predicted by the model for each utterance.
 Each column is an utterance, and each row is an item type.
 Each panel represents the interpretation distribution given an utterance.

 Fig. S2.
 Full meaning distribution produced by humans for each utterance.
 Each column is an utterance, and each row is an item type.
 Each panel represents the interpretation distribution given an utterance.
-Error bars are standard error.
+Error bars are standard errors.

 Any Additional Author notes: For example, author contributions or a list of group authors.